How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 3.5.
 Grow A Social Media Following

 Growing an audience of followers on YouTube, Facebook, LinkedIn, and other social platforms can be helpful.
-However, I consider this to be more of a “nice to have” tactic to pursue after you have the first four tactics fully implemented.
+However, I consider this to be more of a “nice to have” tactic to pursue after you have fully implemented the first four tactics.

 These tactics can bring traffic to your offer within 24-48 hours.
-The first two tactics require a budget while the next two tactics require more personal effort.
+The first two tactics require a budget, while the following two require more personal effort.

 You get traffic when you pay.
 When you stop paying, the traffic stops immediately.
 In addition to speed, PPC platforms also give you fantastic analytics.
 Focus on one of the two major platforms at first: Google Ads or Facebook Ads.

-You pay to have your ad displayed, and you can receive traffic while the ad is online.
+You pay to display your ad, and you can receive traffic while the ad is online.
 You can find these advertising opportunities through the Google Display Network and specialized websites like Buy Sell Ads.

 Participating in trade shows, conferences, and industry events is one of the best ways to generate leads.
-If you are looking at developing highly targeted leads in B2B, it is tough to beat events.
+If you are looking to develop highly targeted leads in B2B, events are tough to beat.

 For example, I attended several dozen Tech Toronto events in 2019-2020 to grow my following and network.
 You can show up to an event and immediately spark three, five, or more conversations with potential leads.